 History of the USS Piedmont (AD-17)

 The USS Piedmont was built by the Tampa Shipbuilding Company, Inc., Tampa, Florida.
-Mrs. Elsa Kauffman sponsored the ship and Commander Malcolm D. MacGregor was assigned commanding officer when the ship was commissioned on 5 January 1944.
-After completing shakedown in February 1944, the ship left for Pearl Harbor in March where it remained for the next two months as there were fleet preparations for operations in the Marianas.
-The USS Piedmont was so busy that at times was tending to over 50 ships that were involved in the campaign.
+Mrs. Elsa Kauffman sponsored the ship, and Commander Malcolm D. MacGregor was assigned commanding officer when the ship was commissioned on 5 January 1944.
+After completing shakedown in February 1944, the ship left for Pearl Harbor in March, where it remained for the next two months as there were fleet preparations for operations in the Marianas.
+The USS Piedmont was so busy that, at times, it was tending to over 50 ships that were involved in the campaign.

 In June 1944, the USS Piedmont departed Pearl Harbor in order to assist the vessels in the Marshall Islands.
 While there, the ship had to tend to units from the enormous Task Force 58 that were also involved in the campaign in the Marianas but would come to the Marshall Islands to get maintenance work from the USS Piedmont.
 By September 1944, the USS Piedmont was steaming into the Southwest Pacific to get ready for operations in the Philippines.
 At this time, two vessels that were caused serious damage by Japanese kamikazes, USS Saufley (DD-465) and USS Killen (DD-593), were under the supervision of the USS Piedmont.

 In June 1958, the USS Piedmont left San Diego for Yokosuka.
 However, when the Lebanon crisis began, the ship was ordered to Subic Bay in order to stand by in case there was a need for intervention.
-By August, the ship was sailing to Kaohsiung, Taiwan to assist the vessels of the 7th Fleet that were doing convoy duty in the waters of Taiwan in an effort to prevent the Communists from invading the Quemoy island.
-After having completed another tour in WestPac in 1962, the USS Piedmont entered Long Beach, California for a rehabilitation and modernization overhaul that ended in January 1963.
-In November 1961, the USS Piedmont crashed with a ferry boat which was transporting 19 passengers and a crew.
-The ferry sank and immediate help was offered by the USS Piedmont as well as by other vessels that were in the area.
-Two passengers lost their lives that day and other three were wounded, but the USS Piedmont was not affected in any way.
-In December 1972, the ship was dry-docked at San Pedro, California and by September 1982, the USS Piedmont was placed out of commission.
+By August, the ship was sailing to Kaohsiung, Taiwan, to assist the vessels of the 7th Fleet that were doing convoy duty in the waters of Taiwan in an effort to prevent the Communists from invading Quemoy island.
+After having completed another tour in Westpac in 1962, the USS Piedmont entered Long Beach, California, for a rehabilitation and modernization overhaul that ended in January 1963.
+In November 1961, the USS Piedmont crashed with a ferry boat that was transporting 19 passengers and a crew.
+The ferry sank, and immediate help was offered by the USS Piedmont as well as by other vessels that were in the area.
+Two passengers lost their lives that day, and the other three were wounded, but the USS Piedmont was not affected in any way.
+In December 1972, the ship was dry-docked at San Pedro, California, and by September 1982, the USS Piedmont was placed out of commission.
 The ship was sold to the Turkish Navy in August 1987, where it served until it was scrapped in 1995.